superRaytin/image-clipper/README.md

 - **path:** the path where the source image
 - **options:** properties configurable in the list of available values, reference [configure()](#clipperconfigureoptions)
-- **callback:** a function will be executed when loading is complete.
+- **callback:** a function to be executed when loading is complete.

 > Note: in all callbacks, allow using `this` to call instance methods